7 Best Small Grills for Apartments in 2023

 - Easy to clean – The grill grates are porcelain-enameled, so they can be cleaned just like any other grill grates.
 The bottom liner of the grill can be removed from under the heating element.
 That can help you prevent grease build-up from causing problems.
 It also has a catch pan for disposing of drippings.

-- Portable – At 44 pounds and with handles, you can move this grill wherever you need it.
+- Portable – At 44 pounds and with handles, you can move this grill wherever needed.

 What we don’t like: